omundy/dig245-everyone-hearts-math/README.md

 1. Use [HTML form fields](https://www.w3schools.com/html/html_forms.asp) to let users enter different values in order to change the outcome of the story.
 1. Use [HTML form input attributes](https://www.w3schools.com/html/html_form_attributes.asp) to perform client-side validate on input values
 1. Use [Javascript variables](https://www.w3schools.com/js/js_variables.asp) to allow users to change the outcome of the problem.
 1. Use [Twitter Bootstrap framework](https://getbootstrap.com/) to style your form elements.
+[Experiment](https://bootswatch.com/default/) with [examples](https://getbootstrap.com/docs/5.0/examples/).
 1. Use images or other media as needed in the design or form outputs.
 1. Display the math formula used in your project (either in the console or on the page), *after* the user submits the form.